 - In-house Caps

-The lens maker creates these caps for a specific lens and are not interchangeable and protect your lens.
+The lens maker creates these caps for a specific lens and is not interchangeable and protects your lens.

 Rear lens cap

 To put it simply, rear lens covers are for cameras with a detachable lens attached.
 If the camera has an interchangeable lens, the rear lens cap is necessary.
 Look at the camera and determine whether this hat is necessary for you before purchasing it.
 There are three options to pick from if one is required.